Rilufi/boturinsta/README.md

 # Boturinsta

 Posting daily pets on Instagram.
+You can find the results on: [Cats](https://www.instagram.com/boturinsta/) and [Dogs](https://www.instagram.com/doglufi).

 ## Requirements
 We employ here the unnoficial Instagram private API [instagrapi](https://subzeroid.github.io/instagrapi/)